mtlynch/mtlynch.io/content/notes/debugging-vlans-tp-link/index.md

 dhclient
 ```

+nslookup

 These commands never worked for me

 ## Gotchas

+These were the gotchas I ran into when configuring VLANs on my TP-Link switch.

-- You specified an untagged port for a VLAN, but you forgot to also set the PVID for that port.
+- I specified an untagged port for a VLAN, but I forgot to also set the PVID for that port.
-- You added a port to a VLAN, but you forgot to add your router to the VLAN.
+- I added a port to a VLAN, but I forgot to add your router to the VLAN.
+- I forgot that if VLAN-aware device A connnects to the firewall through VLAN-aware device B, then device B must know about all of A's VLANs.
+Otherwise, device B will simply drop all packets for unrecognized VLANs before they can reach the firewall.
+- If you don't hit the "Save" button in the TP-Link navbar, the switch will wipe out your changes the next time the switch reboots.